Bygland: Coat of arms

 The coat of arms was granted on 15 November 1991.
-The official blazon is "Vert, a lynx rampant Or" (På grøn grunn ei oppspringande gull gaupe).
-This means the arms have a green field (background) and the charge is a European lynx (Lynx lynx).
+The official blazon is "Vert, a lynx rampant Or langued gules and the tips of ears and tail sable" (På grøn grunn ei oppspringande gull gaupe).
+This means the arms have a green field (background) and the charge is a European lynx (Lynx lynx) with a red tongue and with the tips of ears and tail being black.
 The lynx has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The green color in the field symbolizes the importance of the agriculture and forests in the municipality.
 The lynx was chosen to symbolize the wild and rich nature in the rural highlands of the municipality.
+The arms were designed by Daniel Rike.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has two parishes (sokn) within the municipality of Bygland.
 It is part of the Otredal prosti (deanery) in the Diocese of Agder og Telemark.

 Geography

 Bygland lies in the middle of the Setesdal valley which is also a traditional district in Aust-Agder county.
 The valley includes the municipalities of Bykle, Valle, Bygland, Iveland, and Evje og Hornnes.
 The Otra river flows from the glacially scoured Hardangervidda plateau in the north, through the Setesdal valley (and through Bygland), and into the sea near the city of Kristiansand.
-The municipality is bordered on the north by Valle, in the east by Fyresdal (Vestfold og Telemark county) and Åmli (Agder county), in the south by Froland and Evje og Hornnes, and in the west by Åseral, Kvinesdal, and Sirdal (all in Agder county).
+The municipality is bordered on the north by Valle, in the east by Fyresdal (Telemark county) and Åmli (Agder county), in the south by Froland and Evje og Hornnes, and in the west by Åseral, Kvinesdal, and Sirdal (all in Agder county).

 Bygland is Agder's third largest municipality in area.
 The majority of the area of the municipality lies in the Setesdalsheiene mountains, at an elevation of over 700 m above sea level.
 The municipality stretches from the small town Byglandsfjord in the south to the farms at Langeid in the north.
 Lake Byglandsfjorden is 40 km long and lies on the river Otra.
 Other lakes include the Åraksfjorden, Gyvatn, Hovatn, Kvifjorden, Longerakvatnet, Straumsfjorden, and Topsæ.
 The rivers Otra and Topdalsfjorden both run through Bygland on their way south.
 The Reiårsfossen waterfall is one of many waterfalls in the municipality.